rajdyp/study-decks/docs/python/drill-down/fastapi/ultimate-fastapi-tutorial/part-07-database/app/crud/base.md

     Summary:
     The provided code defines a generic CRUD (Create, Read, Update, Delete) base class, `CRUDBase`, using type hints for flexibility and clarity.
-It is designed to work with SQLAlchemy models and Pydantic schemas.
+It is designed to work with SQLAlchemy (1) models and Pydantic schemas.
+    { .annotate }
+    1.  test

     1. Imports:
         - The code imports various types and modules, including `Any`, `Dict`, `Generic` (1) , `List`, `Optional`, `Type`, `TypeVar` (2) , and `Union`.